Home → Standards

 Career & Technical Education

 - Maine Early Childhood Learning Guidelines.
 The Maine Early Childhood Learning Guidelines serve as a framework for the operation of early learning programs funded through public and private sources.
-A special panel is at work revising these guidelines so they align with the Common Core State Standards.

 English Language Development (ELD)